 The ongoing invasion of Ukraine has dramatic consequences which cannot be seen to the full extent at the time of writing this report.
 Beyond the devastating human suffering, consequences to the world economy and markets are likely to be expected.
 Pandion Energy is committed to complying with relevant sanctions and trade control legislation and will be monitoring the development in order to mitigate the potential impact on the company's operations.

 Oslo, Norway, 7 April 2022

 The Board of Directors and CEO of Pandion Energy AS

-Jason Aun Minn Cheng Board Member
+Alan John Parsley Chairman of the Board Jason Aun Minn Cheng Board Member